José María Zaragoza

 José María Vélez Zaragoza (December 6, 1912 – November 26, 1994) was a Filipino architect.

 Education

-Zaragoza took up BS Criminology at the University of Santo Tomas where he graduated in 1936.
+Zaragoza took up BS Architecture at the University of Santo Tomas where he graduated in 1936.
 He placed 7th in the licensure exams in the 1938.

 He also had a diploma in liturgical art and architecture from the Rome-based International Institute of Liturgical Art.
 At the Hilversum Technical Research Center in the Netherlands, he obtained a diploma in comprehensive planning.

 Career

 During the earlier years of his career, Zaragoza had meetings with American architect Frank Lloyd Wright culminating with a visit to Wright' atelier in Arizona in the United States in 1956.
 However, unlike his contemporaries, Zaragoza looked into European architecture for inspiration instead of drawing from American architecture.